huyszn/epinions-text-classification/README.md

-# epinions-text-classification
+# Epinions Text Classification
-Text classification of the Epinions reviews dataset
+Text classification of the Epinions reviews dataset in Python using NLTK and Scikit-learn